EternalRival/decision-making-tool-task/README.md

 - App must be supported at widths between `640px` and `1280px` at least *(DOM elements should not go out of bounds of parent elements, overlap, etc.)*.
 - The use of `alert`, `prompt`, `confirm` is prohibited.
 - App must not have unexpected errors in the console *(don't forget the favicon)*.
-- Crosscheck is performed in the latest version of the "google chrome" browser.
+- The app must be supported by at least the latest version of the “google chrome” browser

 ## Technical Requirements

+### General

 - Language: Application written in TypeScript.
 - Allowed: Bundlers (webpack, vite)